Note: For the latest version of this blog post, please see https://iclr-blogposts.github.io/2026/blog/2026/diffusion-architecture-evolution/

 Hunyuan-DiT (2024/12/01)

-Hunyuan-DiT, developed by Tencent’s Hunyuan team, aims to create a powerful multi-resolution diffusion transformer capable of fine-grained understanding of both English and Chinese languages, addressing the need for state-of-the-art Chinese-to-image generation with culturally relevant and multilingual capabilities
+Hunyuan-DiT, developed by Tencent’s Hunyuan team, aims to create a powerful multi-resolution diffusion transformer capable of fine-grained understanding of both English and Chinese languages, addressing the need for state-of-the-art Chinese-to-image generation with culturally relevant and multilingual capabilities [32].
+The model establishes a comprehensive data pipeline with iterative optimization, employing a Multimodal Large Language Model to refine image captions and enhance alignment between textual descriptions and generated images, particularly for intricate Chinese characters and cultural nuances.

 Architecturally, Hunyuan-DiT builds upon PixArt-$\alpha$ by incorporating both single-stream and double-stream Multi-Modal Diffusion Transformer (MM-DiT) blocks similar to SD3, enabling efficient handling of complex image generation tasks across multiple resolutions.
-The model integrates dual text encoders—CLIP for understanding overall semantic content and T5
+The model integrates dual text encoders—CLIP for understanding overall semantic content and T5 [48] for nuanced language comprehension including complex sentence structures—combined with enhanced positional encoding to maintain spatial information across different resolutions, facilitating robust multi-resolution generation capabilities.

 - Single-stream + double-stream MM-DiT blocks for enhanced multi-modal processing (vs single-stream cross-attention)